uwedaeumler/qr-code-scanner/README.md

 Follow [SIMATIC_IOT2050_Setting_up.md](https://github.com/SIMATICmeetsLinux/IOT2050-SmartFarming-Application/blob/main/docs/SIMATIC_IOT2050_setting_up.md) for the following steps:

 - Installing the SD-Card Example Image (in this example the image V1.1.1 was used)
-- First commissioning of the SIMATIC IOT2050: Remote access with Putty SSH Connection
+- First commissioning of the SIMATIC IOT2050: Remote access with Putty SSH Connection (login as root)
 - Working internet connection on the IOT2050

 In addition, the barcode scanner must now be connected to the IOT2050 via USB.
 The following command can be used to check whether the scanner is connected: